bricek2/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

     the actual data, how would they predict a country’s personal freedom school when their `pf_expression_control` is an index of 3?
 What should they predict?

+    -   *Predict a freedom score of just under 6.*

 Now, we will check your math!